zedosoad1995/Nerdle/README.md

 Using the algo contributes for an improvement from 3.228 to 3.077 average tries.
 Or in other words, 83.423% vs 71.185% of the times with a win in 3 or less tries.

 The number of wins with 2 tries is almost the same.
-The biggest diffence appearing with more tries.
-For 4 tries, random choice will happen 1.6x more often than with the algorithm; 4.1x more times for 5 tries; and 10.3x more times for 6 tries.
-The algorithm gets exponencially better, the longer the game goes on.
+The biggest diffence appears with more tries.

+The number of games with 4 tries happened 1.6x more often when playing randomly vs optimal move; 4.1x more often for 5 tries; and 10.3x more often for 6 tries.
+Using the optimal moves leads to games with a high num. of tries to be rarer and rarer.

 #### Just for fun: the worst possible plays

-Just for fun, what would be the results for the worst possible plays?
+What would be the results for the worst possible plays?
 This means, the worst starter (86*8=688), combined with the lowest ranked suggestions given by the algorithm.

 <p align="center">
 <img src="data/worst_start_worst_sug.png" alt="Worst possible play" width="500"/>
 </p>

 (Being technically accurate, these are the low 1% suggestions, not the worst.
-As the simulation with the worst suggestion would take a very long time)
+As the simulation with the worst suggestions would take a very long time)

 ## Installation